enyojs/enyo-docs/developer-guide/getting-started/event-handling.md

     to the vertical axis).

-(Note that, on the Android platform, the `touchmove` event must be prevented via `inEvent.preventDefault()`, or the Enyo dragging system will not function correctly.)
+(Note that, on the Android platform, the `touchmove` event must be prevented via `event.preventDefault()`, or the Enyo dragging system will not function correctly.)

 Bear in mind that normalized input events are generated on Enyo controls, not